delphicventurescode/mjolnir_poeto_book_series/my_first_esperanto_book/README.md

 Around the same time, I emailed Prof. Avinash Dixit (this was during the week of June 9th).
 Please see below my email to him.

-As you can see, one of the ideas behind the RALPH project is that technologies built on ConLangs — and platforms that support the learning of ConLangs — offer a dramatically more efficient route to literacy.
+As you can see, one of the ideas behind the RALPH project is that technologies built on ConLangs — and platforms that support the learning of ConLangs — could offer a dramatically more efficient route to literacy.

 Indeed, **instead of** building technologies to *adapt* to whatever languages we may be teaching our children (or even adult learners), such as English or Hindi, it would be better to **mould the language** we teach to today's available technologies, and build **new languages** keeping in mind the technologies we have available today.
 (Such languages, e.g. Klingon, Dothraki, et cetera, already exist.)
 How about